A major physics experiment just detected a particle that shouldn't exist

 Back in the mid-1990s, the Liquid Scintillator Neutrino Detector (LSND), an experiment at Los Alamos National Laboratory in New Mexico, found evidence of a mysterious new particle: a "sterile neutrino" that passes through matter without interacting with it.
 But that result couldn't be replicated; other experiments simply couldn't find any trace of the hidden particle.
 So the result was set aside.

 Now, MiniBooNE — a follow-up experiment at Fermi National Accelerator Laboratory (Fermilab), located near Chicago — has picked up the hidden particle's scent again.
-A new paper posted to the preprint server arXiv offers such a compelling narrative about the missing neutrino that it makes physicists sit up and notice.
+A new paper posted to the preprint server arXiv offers compelling enough evidence of the missing neutrino that it makes physicists sit up and notice.

 If MiniBooNE's new results hold up, "That would be huge; that's beyond the Standard Model; that would require new particles ... and an all-new analytical framework," said Kate Scholberg, a particle physicist at Duke University who was not involved in the experiment.